2019/20 Discourse Line-up announced12 August 2019

 Discover what bat genetics can teach us about human disease and aging.
 Consider whether Ireland’s new geopolitical ‘anchor’ can help us weather these turbulent times.
 Let a neuroscientist challenge your concept of memory.
 Hear reflections on the role of Learned Academies in society from the RIA’s President.
 Learn about the international community’s efforts to save world heritage sites from the destruction caused by armed conflict.
 Gain insight on post-Brexit economic policy from the Chief Economist of the European Central Bank.

-- 1 October 2019 - ‘How greater understanding of bat genetics can offer insights into human diseases’ Professor Emma Teeling, MRIA, Director of the Centre for Irish Bat Research, UCD
+- 1 October 2019 - ‘How do we study bats and rats to find the secret of everlasting youth?’
+Professor Emma Teeling, MRIA, Director of the Centre for Irish Bat Research, UCD

 - 5 November 2019 - ‘Ireland’s decisive choice for Europe: narrative, presence and policy’ Professor Brigid Laffan, MRIA, Director of the Robert Schuman Centre for Advanced Studies, European University Institute, Florence